HarpurCriticalArchive/web/editorial-policy.md

 transcriptions of all the published sources and all the poems contained in correspondence.

-Checked transcriptions of all the available versions are included in the CHCA, with only a few exceptions (owing to resource constraints), as
+Excluding the plays (which are not part of the CHCA),[(2)](#FN2) checked transcriptions of all the available poetic versions are included, with only a few exceptions (owing to resource constraints):
-follows:

-* ‘The Temple of Infamy’ in MS A87-1, pp. 353–[380]
+* ‘The Temple of Infamy’ H580b and, in a note to this poem, ‘A Sad Case’ H488a, both in MS A87-1, pp. 353–[380]
-* MS B78, pp. 1–156 and [second pagination] i–iv, containing draft versions of ‘Genius Lost’
+* ‘Genius Lost’: draft versions in MS B78, pp. 1–156 and [second pagination] i–iv
-* MS C377, pp. i, 1–134, which contains only a version of ‘The Kangaroo Hunt’ and its great many notes
-* the play ‘King Saul’ in MS A87-2, pp. 559–98
-* the play *The Bushrangers* in all its published and manuscript versions [(2)](#FN2)

-Work on A96 is ongoing.

 **where a manuscript version is difficult to transcribe** because of illegibility or the unusual complexity of its revisions, an unchecked transcription derived from the Kolkata XML files has been uploaded as an interim measure.
-There are currently 35 of these.
+There are currently 36 of these; they are listed at the end of this document.
 Images of and metadata for all the versions for which there is no transcription, or only an unchecked one, are nonetheless available in the CHCA.

-**totals**: There are 686 works in the CHCA in 2,704 versions.
+**totals**: Not counting the plays there are 680 works in the CHCA in 2,695 versions.
 The terminal year for the count is 1900.
-Of the 2,704 versions, 1,573 are in manuscript (mostly Harpur autographs, with a few in Mary Harpur or their son Washington Harpur’s hand), 677 in extant newspapers or magazines, 111 in non-extant newspapers with the versions surviving only as cuttings, 185 in Harpur’s pamphlet, broadsheet and book publications, 117 as cuttings of newspapers or published sources with holograph revisions, 19 in correspondence and 19 in published anthologies.
+Of the 2,695 versions, 1,574 are in manuscript (mostly Harpur autographs, with a few in Mary Harpur’s or their son Washington Harpur’s hand), 680 in extant newspapers or magazines, 111 in non-extant newspapers with the versions surviving only as cuttings, 184 in Harpur’s pamphlet, broadsheet and book publications, 117 as cuttings of newspapers or published sources with holograph revisions, 19 in correspondence and 19 in published anthologies.
+The count of versions excludes anthology reprintings to 1900 sourced from Harpur’s book publications.

 ### <a name=DPWV></a>Designation of poetic works and versions